Hancock's third-quarter 2014 operating earnings outpaced the Zacks

 Mississippi, Alabama and Florida while Whitney Bank owns and

 operates all branches in Louisiana and Texas.
-These two banks

-management services, investment brokerage services, secured and
+products, treasury management services, investment brokerage

 Further, Hancock provides other services through several